aukspot/dles/README.md

 - [The New Daily - Trivia](https://www.thenewdaily.com.au/puzzles/quiz-trivia) - Daily trivia quizzes from multiple categories.
 - [The Wiki Game Daily](https://www.thewikigamedaily.com) - Race from one Wikipedia page to the target page using as few links as possible
 - [Thrice](https://thrice.geekswhodrink.com) - Answer today's 5 trivia questions, each from a different category.
+- [Thruline](https://cyllibi.com/thruline) - Determine the word that connects the four images.
 - [Tightrope](https://www.britannica.com/quiz/tightrope) - Answer 9 timed trivia questions without running out of lives!
 - [Top 5](https://topfivetrivia.com) - Guess the top 5 items of today's category.